smiklos/smiklos.github.io/_posts/2020-03-05-structured-streaming-metrics.md

 2. as a config parameter passed to spark-submit, e.g.: `--conf spark.important.config.value=false`
 3. using the sparkContext's or the SparkSession builder's config method like `.config("spark.important.config.value", "false")`

-Now the namespace is basically the prefix to every metric sent to statsd, so it can be the same as our application name provided that we use a concise name without spaces.
+Now the namespace is basically the prefix for every metric sent to statsd, so the easiest is to use our application name provided that we use a concise name without spaces.
-This step is optional, but I highly recommend it
+This step is optional, but I highly recommend it.

 `.config("spark.metrics.namespace", "my-app")`

 Then we need to configure the sinks.
-The config for them are loaded from a property file that can be found by default under
+The config for them are loaded from a property file that can be found by default under:
 ```
 $SPARK_HOME/conf/metrics.properties
 ```

-Alternatively we can point to another file with
+Alternatively we can point to another file with:

 `.config("spark.metrics.conf", "/home/centos/spark/config/metrics.properties")`

-To enable statsd, this is what the file should contain
+To enable statsd, this is what the file should contain:

 ```
 # org.apache.spark.metrics.sink.StatsdSink